 Cluster Protection Against Failures and Outages

 The primary rationale for server clusters is protection against outages and downtime.
 As mentioned above, clustered servers offer increased protection against an entire network going black during a power failure.
 Clustered servers protect against three primary types of outages.
-These include the following.

 The Three Types of Clustering Servers